chris-beech-housing/Travelling-Wave-Dynamics-in-Housing-Markets/README.md

 '1.
 Import and tidy' and '2.
 Stamp Duty' prepare the data for analysis, nothing further can be done without them.
 Each has more than one use case and users should read the inline comments for details.

-The price per square metre dataset should be created using code from this repository: https://github.com/chris-beech-housing/Land-Registry-PPD-EPC-price-per-square-metre
+The price per square metre dataset should be created using code from [this repository](https://github.com/chris-beech-housing/Land-Registry-PPD-EPC-price-per-square-metre).

 '5a.
 Local Authority maps' requires data from '5.
 Local Authority analysis'.